patriciatran/LakeTanganyika/README.md

 # Lake Tanganyika
 This is the code used to generate analyses and figures from my preprint on Lake Tanganyika metagenome-assembled genomes.

-Thank you for citing our pre-print:
+Our paper is now published!
+Here is the citation:

 **Patricia Q Tran**, Samantha C. Bachand, Peter B McIntyre, Benjamin M Kraemer, Yvonne Vadeboncoeur, Ismael A Kimirei, Rashid Tamatamah, Katherine D McMahon, Karthik Anantharaman.
-"Depth-discrete metagenomics reveals the roles of microbes in biogeochemical cycling in the tropical freshwater Lake Tanganyika" bioRxiv 834861; doi: https://doi.org/10.1101/834861
+"Depth-discrete metagenomics reveals the roles of microbes in biogeochemical cycling in the tropical freshwater Lake Tanganyika" ISME J (2021). https://doi.org/10.1038/s41396-021-00898-x

 _Contact information_: Patricia Tran: ptran5 [at] wisc [dot] edu